Music lovers who know Florent Schmitt’s stunning Psaume XLVII (1904) might wonder what other choral music may have come from the composer’s pen.

 The first performance of Six Chœurs was given in 1933 by the Chorale Amicitia with the Colonne Concerts Orchestra under the direction of Paul Paray – the person who premiered more of Florent Schmitt’s compositions than any other conductor.

-Shortly thereafter, Schmitt prepared a version of the music for female chorus and piano, and it is in this form that the music has been more commonly heard.
+Shortly thereafter, Schmitt prepared a version of the music for female chorus and piano, and it is in this form that the music is known.

 Moreover, the choral/piano version has been recorded twice to my knowledge, whereas the chorus/orchestra version still awaits its first recording.